KAKSteam/2631GP/README.md

 # TREE VISUALIZER

 - Related files:

+	- TreeVis.kv - associated kv file

 	- MovingButtons10.py - python code (name will be changed soon to something more appropriate)

-	- TreeVis.kv - associated kv file
+		API: For the implementation of the popup menu, some functions had to be outlined.
+As these were few, I've opted for instead just adding comments to the parts of the code that will be relevant to this implementation.

+		These comments are in the:

+		'''
+		comment
+		'''

+		format

+		There are 3 relevant sections of the code that have been commented:

+			1) The spot where you can write whatever and it'll happen on a right click

+			2) A variable called popup_menu which I've defined so that you can easily attach your popup to it and access it.

+			3) A description of the program hierarchy (at the very end of the code)